jjvanzon/Circular-Language-Spec/1. Spec/20. Pointers/From 'Framework'/Circularity.md

 Circularity
 -----------

 Circularities are in many cases no problem.
 Sometimes, however, a program is organized in a way, that circularities will make the program hang.
 Therefore there is standard functionality in Creator to handle circularities.
 Procedures that handle a circularity sometimes require a lot of steps.
 < 2007-07-15, Creator will handle these steps for you? >

 The first thing to understand is how circularities are formed.
-Object structures can form large constructions of one object refering to another. when following redirections from one object to another, you can end up at the same object again.
-This means that the redirectioning is circular.
+Object structures can form large constructions of one object referring to another. when following redirections from one object to another, you can end up at the same object again.
+This means that the redirecting is circular.

 Circularities are easily formed.
 A parent referencing a child and the child referencing the parent again, is a circularity already.
 They’re practically there all the time.
 However, some circularities are important to handle or prevent.
 In the __Structure__ you have to specify for what kind of redirections you will handle circularities.
 You do that by selecting a subset of relations in which circularities will be handled.